JCalmCrasher/JCalmCrasher/README.md

 ### Hey there, I'm JoshX ✌️️️

-Keyboard Hacker 💻 | Blue Moon Writer ✍️
+Software Dev | Keyboard Hacker 💻 | Blue Moon Writer ✍️

 Before you is a human with an obsession for knowledge.
 I believe humans are only limited by themselves <i>there's no thought/idea thinkable that cannot be achieved ✨</i>